 Screening exams are medical tests done when you’re healthy.
 When your doctor suggests a screening test, it does not mean he or she thinks you are sick.
 Screening tests are done when you have no symptoms.
 They can help find cancer and other diseases at an early stage, before symptoms appear.
 When abnormal tissue or cancer is found early, it may be easier to treat or cure.

 Prisma Health has screening plans for men and women.
 The exam you get and how often you are tested depends on whether you are at average, increased or high risk.

 It’s important to know your family history.
-If you don’t, a great tool to help you get started can be found here.
+The CDC offers an online tool to help you get started.
 This information, along with your personal health history, helps your healthcare provider find out if you’re at increased or high risk.
 You and your healthcare provider can use this information to make well-informed decisions about screenings.

 For a printable document with information on recommended screenings, click here.